MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/view-and-understand-call-summary.md

 >[!NOTE]
 >If you think this action item would be better handled as a task than a meeting, select **Create task**.

-#### Highlights tab
+#### Mentions tab

-The **Highlights** tab displays talking points&mdash;such as keywords, stakeholders, products, and competitors&mdash;that were mentioned during the call.
+The **Mentions** tab displays talking points&mdash;such as keywords, stakeholders, and competitors&mdash;that were mentioned during the call.
 When you select any of the items listed in the following sections, you can see when that item was mentioned on the transcript and the playback.

 - **Tracked keywords**: Displays the predefined keywords that customers mentioned during the call.